TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * Enabled one-click selection of adjacent-month days in the shared date picker.
 Clicking a faded day now automatically switches to the corresponding month and selects the date, including across year boundaries.
 * Restricted the symbol filter for Account Manager users.
 The symbol dropdown on the Active Orders, Orders, and Deals pages now displays only the price-channel symbols available through the accounts assigned to the user, while Administrators continue to see all symbols.
 * Added MT5 Order ID and Deal ID tracking.
 The Hub now stores MT5 Order and Deal IDs received from the MT5 bridge and displays them in the Order and Deal details pages.
+* Added a User Manual shortcut to the navigation bar.
+Users can now open the online documentation directly from the Hub interface without leaving the current page.

 ## Version 2026.6.1.322 (1 June, 2026)
 ### Changes